Last Updated on November 14, 2022 by Matt

 The most common issue (and so far the only one I’ve found happening to more than one user) is the big decrease in battery life with time.
 Many riders have reported around 30%-40% battery life loss after only one year of riding.
 The scooter will start the first year with an expected range of around 16 mi / 26 km, but then drop down to less than 10 mi / 16 km after a year.

-There are many things that can have an effect on this issue.
+Many things can affect this issue.
 Leaving the charger overnight frequently, and riding the scooter at max speed for the whole day, every day, are the most common ways to kill the battery of the scooter far too early.

 You can solve, or prolong this issue by taking better care of the battery pack and going easier at the scooter, but at the end of the day, you get what you pay for.